lolorestrepo/WCSimFQTuningTools/Time/fiTQun/README.md

     export FITQUN_ROOT=/path/to/fiTQun/sourcedir/
     ./create_2D_histogram input_file particle_name parameters_file water_refractive_index vertical_axis max-statistics binning_parameters

+**Very important information:** This script is using some fiTQun utilities, which contains memory leaks.
+In order to be able to run the script, since the memory consumption will be growing, make sure to use a CPU with memory enough.

 **TODO**: Explain the parameters
  - `statistics-limit` uses at least this many no-PC events in the computation
  - `water_refractive_index` should be the same as the fiTQun.WaterRefractiveIndex used in fiTQun